 This format is only recommended if you intend to keep the pictures on iPhone, iPad or if you are the owner of a Mac / MacBook cu High Sierra to export.
 If you have Windows PC and want to export the photos on iPhone pe PC / laptop, it is best to have the photos in the .JPG compatible format.

-In this sense, you can change the format in which pictures are taken with iPhone's Camera application.
-Change the .HEIC format in .JPG from the "Camera" settings of iPhone / iOS.

-- In the "Camera" we open the "Formats" menu

-- Select "Most Compatible"

-After selecting "Most Compatible", The pictures taken with the Camera a application iPhone, will be automatically saved in .JPG format.
-Format that can be opened and edited on Windows.

-amended text | This format is only recommended if you intend to keep the pictures on iPhone, iPad or if you are the owner of a Mac / MacBook cu High Sierra to export.
-If you have Windows PC and want to export the photos on iPhone pe PC / laptop, it is best to have the photos in the .JPG compatible format.

 In this sense, you can change the format in which the pictures are taken with the "Camera" application of the iPhone.
 Change the format from .HEIC to .JPG in the "Camera" settings of iPhone / iOS.

 - In the "Camera" we open the "Formats" menu

 - Select "Most Compatible"

 After selecting "Most Compatible", The pictures taken with the Camera a application iPhone, will be automatically saved in .JPG format.
 Format that can be opened and edited on Windows.